getsentry/sentry-docs/docs/clientdev/overview.rst

 .. describe:: sentry_key

-    The sentry key which should be provided as part of the SDK configuration.
+    The client key which should be provided as part of the SDK configuration.

 A Working Example
 -----------------